Scope of Work

 This became the foundation for a graphic language built around dots and circular geometry.
 Each dot represented a hometown.
 Through visual experimentation, we connected these points in several ways to articulate different nuances of the students' journeys.

-A unifying circle — We gathered the individual dots into one large orange circle — echoing the MADE logo and forming a multilayered graphic element.
-This mark can serve as an alternative signature for international workshops or off-site events.
+We gathered the individual dots into one large orange circle — echoing the MADE logo and forming a multilayered graphic element.
+This mark in the future can serve as an alternative signature for international workshops or off-site events.

-Linear connections — Simple straight lines connected point A (a student's hometown) to point B (MADE), expressing the most direct version of the journey.
+Simple straight lines connected point A [a student's hometown] to point B [MADE], expressing the most direct version of the journey.

 Application